jjj33325/sbcfm-demo/README.md

 and broadband structure of tonal and textured ones, where the discrete baseline blurs fine detail and the diffusion baselines add high-frequency artifacts.

-Every scene, three clips per system, plus the envelope-tracking overlays are on the [demo page](https://jjj33325.github.io/sbcfm-demo).
+Every scene, two clips per system, plus the envelope-tracking overlays are on the [demo page](https://jjj33325.github.io/sbcfm-demo).

 ## Repository layout